-Bella Hadid In Black Panties AT Her Apartment While Making Dior Makeup Video
+Bella Hadid In Black Panties At Her Apartment While Making Dior Makeup Video

 Bella applies the Dior makeup in a rush

-The Hadid sister then got a phone call and the person on the other end of the line asked her whether she was ‘almost there.’
+The Hadid sister then got a phone call and the person on the other end of the line asked her whether she was “almost there.”
 This meant that Gigi was supposed to be somewhere.
 Bella then unwrapped the white towel from her hair and asked what time her call time was scheduled.
 The model then realized that she was late and so she told her caller that she was five minutes away.

 The Dior makeup show must go on